Coronavirus (Covid-19): information for grant applicants and grantholders

 - discuss your grant balances with your research and finance offices before asking us for an extension

-You must do this at least one month before your original grant end date.
-Please make it clear in your email that your request is related to Covid-19.
+You must do this at least two months before your original grant end date.

-If your studentship is due to end in 2022, you can extend your submission deadline by up to three months.
+We allowed PhD studentships which were due to end in 2022 the chance to extend their submission deadline by up to three months.